-Tony Hiss, author of The Experience of Place, writes about the restoration of America’s cities and landscapes and has contributed to a wide variety of transportation and environmental initiatives.
-By drawing on the insights of planners, ecologists, psychologists, and environmentalists, he outlines a more experiential place-based way of looking at and dealing with our urban and rural environment.
-Hiss sensitively explores how people experience public places, and why different places bring about different experiences.
-He is also the son of Alger Hiss, one of the most famous victims of America’s Communist witch-hunts during the Cold War.
+Tony Hiss, author of The Experience of Place (1991), is passionate about the restoration of America’s cities and landscapes, and he has contributed to a wide variety of transportation and environmental initiatives.
+Drawing on the insights of planners, ecologists, psychologists, and environmentalists, his work outlines a more experiential and place-based way of thinking about our physical environments, exploring the ways in which people experience public spaces differently.

-In 1996, Hiss wrote the initial vision statement for Amtrak’s new Great American Station Foundation.
-He also wrote the report that, at the beginning of the 1990s, launched New York State’s 100-mile-long Hudson River Valley Greenway initiative, and he was part of the 1997-1998 Metropolitan Initiative Project, sponsored by the President’s Council on Sustainable Development.
+In 1996, Hiss wrote the initial vision statement for Amtrak’s new Great American Station Foundation, along with the report that launched New York State’s 100-mile-long Hudson River Valley Greenway initiative.
+He was part of the 1997-1998 Metropolitan Initiative Project, sponsored by the President’s Council on Sustainable Development.
 Hiss consults frequently on changing regional growth patterns, and on imaging the future through alternate development scenes, threats mapping, ecostructure mapping, and environmental simulation.
 He has lectured widely in the U.S. and Canada.

 The National Recreation and Park Association awarded Hiss its 1995 National Literary Award for a lifetime of “spellbinding and poignant” writing about “how our environments, modes of travel, and other aspects of the American landscape affect our lives.”
 “His words,” said the citation, “are often poetic, always real.”

+The Experience of Place.
 Hiss uses the experience of place to help us understand how profoundly we are affected by the places around us.
 By bringing together the insights of planners, ecologists, psychologists, and environmentalists, he explores how our experiences in public places can restore our connection to our senses.
-Hiss uncovers why some places – the concourse of Grand Central Terminal or a small farm or the corner of a skyscraper – affect us so mysteriously and so forcefully.
-In doing so, he demonstrates how our society can continue to grow without destroying the places that have nourished it for generations – how we can design changes that, rather than harming us, will enhance our future lives.
+His work uncovers why some places – the concourse of Grand Central Terminal or a small farm or the corner of a skyscraper – affect us so mysteriously and forcefully.
+In doing so, he demonstrates how our society can continue to grow without destroying the places that have nourished it for generations.

 “A damaged experience is not only numbing; over time we can begin to mistake it for the original.”